zsofiasomlai/pbx-group-security/content/challenges/hard/recruiting.md

 ---
-title       : The challenge of recruiting date        : 2018-01-01
+title       : The Challenge of Recruiting date        : 2018-01-01
 level       : three
 required    : yes
 difficulty  : hard
-skills      : leadership, team bulding
+skills      : Leadership, Team Bulding
 ---
 How would you build a high performing team?